-On school reports provided to university admissions offices, specifically those associated with The Common Application, GAA is bound by an obligation to report disciplinary violations from the ninth grade forward, whether related to academic misconduct or behavioral misconduct that results in disciplinary action.
+On school reports provided to university admissions offices, specifically those associated with The Common Application, GAA is obligated to report any disciplinary violations from the ninth grade forward, as related to academic misconduct or behavioral misconduct that results in disciplinary action.
 These actions could include, but are not limited to, academic malpractice (including plagiarism and academic dishonesty), academic probation, suspension, or expulsion.